 For discussions about the possible with experts from within the network as well as other academics and practitioners, please see our Youtube channel here.

 Key publications from members of the network:

 To be updated periodically

+The constituent members of PSN also organise events.
 The following includes links to the events pages of our members, do check them regularly to be kept up to date with possibility related events.